Contributors

 Bulova Devil Diver

 As a brand that’s been around since 1875, Bulova has its fair share of iconic models in its archives.
 And one of the most favored is the colloquially-named Devil Diver of the 1960s, which sported a mischievous “666 feet” on the dial, bragging about its at-the-time industry-leading depth-rating.
-This new modern reissue of that watch in bright orange keeps all of the main style cues of the popular original — including, of course, the mark of the beast.
+Stretching 41mm across the case, this new modern take of that watch is a faithful reissue that keeps all of the main style cues of the popular original — including, of course, the mark of the beast.

 Case Size: 41mm